Chenentano/Chenentano/README.md

 - 🌱 I’m currently learning **.Net/C#**

-- 👨‍💻 All of my projects are available at [-future portfolio link-]
+- 👨‍💻 All of infos about me are available at [-future portfolio link-]

 - 💬 Ask me about **HTML / CSS / JS / Python**

 - 📫 How to reach me **chenentano@yahoo.com**

 - ⚡ Fun fact **I love the pain.
-Thats why I'm a programmer and lifter-**
+Thats why I'm a programmer and lifter lol-**

 <h3 align="left">Connect with me:</h3>
 <p align="left">